Innovative Education, Music and Literacy Grant Guidelines

 - Funded continuously for three years.

-Fargo Public Schools Development Foundation should be acknowledged in media or other outlets for any funding that is provided.
+Fargo Public Schools Development Foundation should be acknowledged in your school newsletter, the Journey/Schooltalk, any media, or other outlets for any funding that is provided.